Skip to content

 Files Connect

-Files Connect provides access to external files (SharePoint, Google Drive, Box, OneDrive) directly from within Salesforce without migrating files.
+Files Connect gives users access to external files (SharePoint, Google Drive, Box, OneDrive) from within Salesforce without migrating anything.

 How Files Connect Works